 - Food that was not properly cost

 Fried Catfish | Click here for the recipe

 Filets of catfish coated in flour and corn meal, then pan dried on each side.

-In the end I think it’s the food cost that killed him.
-He didn’t want to charge what needed to be charged in order for them to survive.
-As you can see in this video, the prices went back down after Robert left.
+In the end I think it's the food cost that killed him.
+He didn't want to charge what needed to be charged in order for them to survive.
+The prices went back down after Robert left.